kornemar/Projects/01 Product Analyst/README.md

 ## Objectives
-- Understand the role of a product analyst.
+- Understand the role of a product analyst
-- Learn key concepts and definitions required for the product analyst role.
+- Learn key concepts and definitions required for the product analyst role
-- Perform hands-on exercises with real data and solve life-like problems typical for product analysts.
+- Perform hands-on exercises with real data and solve life-like problems typical for product analysts

 ## Data Source
 `turing_data_analytics.raw_events`